alikureishy/ROBO-followme-project/README.md

 Here is a custom callback that was implemented for special handling at the end of an epoch
 - _plotting_tools.LoggerPlotter_: At the end of every epoch, this plots a graph of the val_loss history before that epoch.
 It also saves that plot, and the model weights, in a folder created for that particular training run, which helps with post-mortem analysis of different runs.

+### Regularization

+As a result of the following regularizations used, even the deepest network - with 5 layers and filter depths ranging from 32 to 512 - did not seem to overfit to the training set, and achieved .
+This was likely because of batch normalization being applied after every convolution step in the network.
+I also added regularization by [augmenting](#data-augmentation) the data.

+#### Data Augmentation

+Through the data_iterator.BatchIterator() class, I augmented the data as follows:
+- Random (0.5) horizontal flipping of input images, as a form or regularization

+#### Data Filteration

+Filteration was also necessary for this data, in order to balance the training data across the 3 types of images (hero close by, hero far away, and no hero).
+The provided data had only 37% images with the hero in it, and 63% without.
+To balance this, I implemented a randomness-based filter that, given a number between 0 and 1, would filter out that percentage of all non-hero images, bringing down the count of those images (to ~44% of the total training set).
+Note that this however is not optimal.
+A more optimal filtering approach is discussed [here](#appropriately-balancing-training-data).

+#### Batch Normalization

+Batch Normalization was used at the end of every convolution step in the network, which helped tremendously with regularization by normalizing the outputs of that convolution across each mini-batch.

 ## Network Architecture

+I compared the performance of 3 network architectures, all of which passed the IoU metric, but I have ranked them by increasing IoU score and outlined the results [here](#comparison-of-architectures).

 Fully _Convolutional_ networks are well suited for segmentation tasks because they do not suffer from the loss of spatial information inherent in Fully _Connected_ Networks.
 The network comprises of an encoder, followed then by a decoder.

-Here is a diagram of the final architecture that I settled on:

 ### Components